jbstanley2004/supermemory/DEPLOY-CLOUDFLARE.md

 Supermemory — Cloudflare Deployment (Frontend + API)

-This repo contains the Next.js web app under `apps/web` and a lightweight Cloudflare Workers API under `apps/api` implementing chat via Cloudflare Agents (Durable Objects) and OpenAI (AI Gateway-ready).
+This repo contains the Next.js web app under `apps/web` and a Cloudflare Workers API under `apps/api` implementing:
+- Chat via Cloudflare Agents (Durable Objects) + OpenAI (AI Gateway-ready)
+- v3/memories CRUD + /v3/memories/file upload (text)
+- v3/search using Postgres + pgvector via Hyperdrive or Neon

 Use this guide to deploy the web app to Cloudflare now, and prepare for deploying the API once its code or enterprise deployment package is available.